aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/using-aspose-email-for-document-attachments/_index.md

 ## Creating a New Email Message

 Let's start by creating a new email message with a document attachment.
-We'll use a simple example to illustrate **how to send email with attachment java**:
+We'll use a simple example to illustrate **how to send email java** with an attachment:

 > **Tip:** Place the code snippet below after the prerequisite explanation so readers understand the context before seeing the actual implementation.